methodphoto/mincc/data/2017/2017-newdigate.md

 title: "Newdigate v The Min"
 gameLocation: "Sellicks Green"
 gameDate: "11/06/2017"
+shortReport: "The Min won the toss and inserted Newdigate who made 196 for 7 wkts  The Min replied with 175 for 8 wkts when time ran out"
 result: "Match Drawn"
 resultType: "Drawn"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the toss and inserted Newdigate who made 196-7  The Min replied with 175-8 when time ran out  Match drawn

 ## Newdigate Innings